 Deadline: Feb 1, 2023

 The National Association of Science Writers especially seeks to recognize science writing that is shaped by a variety of perspectives, because such writing enables the telling of more broadly relevant stories that better serve audiences and communities.
 Work must have been published or broadcast between Jan.
 1 and Dec.
 31. NASW will award separate cash prizes of $2,000 for writing judged best in each of six categories: books, commentary, science reporting, science features, longform narratives and series.

 National Geographic Grants Program

-The National Geographic Society offers funding opportunities for projects in conservation, education, research, storytelling or technology in one or more of their focus areas (Ocean, Land, Wildlife, Human Industries and Cultures, Human Ingenuity).
-The current three opportunities are: Animal Behavior and Cognition; Level I and Level II Funding.
+The National Geographic Society offers funding opportunities for projects in conservation, education, research, storytelling or technology in one or more of their focus areas (Ocean, Land, Wildlife, Human Histories and Cultures, Human Ingenuity).

 National Native Media Awards